-It’s Friday night and Michael is driving a little to quickly.
+It’s Friday night and Michael is driving a little too quickly even after having had interacted with a car accident lawyer innumerable amount of times.
 He’s racing the clock to get home in time to take his son to hockey practice and pick up his daughter from karate.
 At this moment, Michael is a menace to everyone on the road.
 His cell phone rings, and his assistant informs Michael that he is needed back at the office.
 Michael is ready to blow.

 Michael, a 49-year-old business owner, and father of two, thinks he has to be perfect.
 He plays the role of family peacekeeper and problem solver.
 Professionally, he is involved in all aspects of his company.
 On this particular Friday evening, Michael hits the wall.
 He suddenly realizes that he has lost control of his own life and is spending his days entirely in the service of others.
 Michael experiences an overwhelming surge of resentment towards everyone.
 He feels anger towards his family for their constant demands.
 He feels anger towards his assistant for calling him at all hours.

 How much unwelcome behaviour from those around you do you tolerate to keep peace in your life?
 Anger is a clear signal that someone has crossed your personal boundaries.
 A boundary is a line, a demarcation point, which marks the limits of your personal space.
 How can we expect others to know our limits if we don’t clearly define them?
 How often do you agree to take on one more assignment, because you don’t know how to say no?

 Our boundaries protect us from being manipulated by others, and they define what we consider to be acceptable and not acceptable by those who interact with us.
 Many of us, like Michael, do not clearly establish our boundaries and end up trying to accommodate everyone.
 It is our responsibility to take care of ourselves and take responsibility for how we allow others to treat us.